LeehoLim/CryptoTrader/README.md

 High Frequency Crypto Trading based on numerous strats.
 I will be posting weekly portfolio updates and updating as I go along (i.e gains / losses).

-Free to use, and donations are always welcome (:
+Please follow me on Github if you find this useful!
+Free to use, and **donations are always welcome** (:

-LTC Wallet: LTKDrwKF8zKxNajBfTgFg9MStRZXi1TFzJ
+**LTC Wallet**: LTKDrwKF8zKxNajBfTgFg9MStRZXi1TFzJ
-Ethereum Wallet: 0x84e2521311cB38452c79E3C7F95fEC8bBe5BD47E
+**Ethereum Wallet**: 0x84e2521311cB38452c79E3C7F95fEC8bBe5BD47E

 ## Usage